HIST 3100 Ancient Jewish History

 3 hours; 3 credits

 Religious beliefs and political institutions from Saul and David until the destruction of the First Temple.
 Second Temple Israel under Persians, Greeks, and Romans.
 The Maccabean uprising, the authors of the Dead Sea Scrolls and other varieties of Judaism, the rise of Christianity, the revolts against Rome, and the victory of Rabbinic Judaism.
+Alternatively, may satisfy credit requirements in Ancient, Medieval, and Early Modern European history.

 The City University reserves the right, because of changing conditions,